-Credential Stuffing is the simplistic automated insertion of stolen usernames and passwords into web application login fields with the end goal of account takeover (ATO) and its attendant fraud.
+Credential Stuffing is a type of brute force attack where automated tools insert stolen usernames and passwords web application login fields.
+The end goal of credential stuffing is account takeover (ATO) and its attendant fraud.
 Credential stuffing relies on the shared secret model of user authentication, chiefly by enabling any person in the possession of static access credentials to present themselves as an authorized user.

 In credential stuffing, hackers obtain user credentials from past data breaches by purchasing them at low cost on the dark web.
 They then develop rudimentary scripts to automatically “stuff” username and password combinations into the login fields of web applications until a fortuitous match is found.
 The credential stuffing success rate is estimated to be around 2-4 percent.
 When a match is found, the consequences can be ATO for consumer financial fraud or corporate account takeover (CATO) for more serious crimes by abusing victim access privileges.